Nonsymmetric Reduction-based Algebraic Multigrid: Numerical results

 Each of these problems is nearly triangular in a different regard.
 Here, we apply one $n$AIR V-cycle as a preconditioner for GMRES, and results in Table \ref{tab:extra} show $n$AIR to be an effective preconditioner in all cases. }

 Classical AMG with GMRES acceleration does not converge on either problem.
 NSSA using GMRES acceleration and Jacobi relaxation converges for both problems.
-For the harder problem, \textbf{P}$_3$, NSSA converges with factors on the order of $\rho = 0.68$ for a $V(3,3)$-cycle and $\rho = 0.78$ for a $V(2,2)$-cycle, with cycle complexities likely on the order of 8-9 and 11, respectively.\footnote{ML does not detail complexity in the same manner as PyAMG, so these estimates are for comparison purposes.} However, this convergence is sensitive on parameters.
+For the harder problem, \textbf{P}$_3$, NSSA converges with factors on the order of $\rho = 0.78$ for a $V(2,2)$-cycle and $\rho = 0.68$ for a $V(3,3)$-cycle, with cycle complexities likely on the order of 8-9 and 11, respectively, \tcb{and corresponding WPDs of 66 and 79}.\footnote{ML does not detail complexity in the same manner as PyAMG, so these estimates are for comparison purposes between NSSA and nAIR.} However, this convergence is sensitive to parameters.
 For example, reasonable convergence is attained for an aggregation threshold of $\phi = 0.2$, but NSSA does not converge for $\phi = 0.3$, and iterations are halted due to a singular GMRES Hessenberg matrix for $\phi = 0.1$.